Asbestos and Plumbers

 The study indicates that maintenance workers, including plumbers, are exposed to amphibole asbestos more often than other types of asbestos.

 Amphibole asbestos was once considered highly valuable for commercial use.
-In turn, this type of asbestos was used on parts and products that plumbers regularly come into contact with.
+This type of asbestos was used on parts and products that plumbers regularly come into contact with.

 The American Cancer Society (ACS) states that amphibole asbestos poses a higher risk of developing cancer when compared to other forms of the mineral.